Configure Xsquash4GitLab in Squash

 GitLab account authorizations

 To work, the plugin must be able to communicate with GitLab, or through a GitLab user.
-That user must at least have Read permissions on the API for all the issues to synchronize.
-If reporting from Squash to GitLab is activated, the user must have writing rights on the API for all the involved tickets.
+That user must at least have Read permissions on the API for all the objects to synchronize (issues, milestones and iterations).
+If reporting from Squash to GitLab is activated, the user must have writing permissions on the API for all the involved issues.

 Create the Xsquash4GitLab server in Squash